jhidding/adhesion-code/adhesion_example.md

 If you are only interested only in the CGAL parts, it should be safe to skip the section on generating cosmological initial conditions.

-### Literate programming
+## Literate programming

 This example is written in a style of *literate programming*.
 This document contains a complete and functioning example of working with CGAL to compute the adhesion model.
-For didactic reasons we don't always give the listing of an entire source file.
+For didactic reasons we don't always give the listing of an entire source file in one go.
 In stead, we use a system of references known as *noweb*.

 Inside source fragments you may encounter a line like,